Study in New Zealand for Indian Students 2026 – Complete Guide | Guide to Heights

 Main Intake — Semester 1

 Widest course selection.
-Most programs available.
-Applications open August–November.
+Most Bachelor's and Master's programs.
+Applications open August–November the previous year.

 ⏰ Apply by: November (for Feb entry)